wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

     ```

 ## User Management
-This section contains the changes of the User Management functioanlities of IS 5.12.0.
+This section contains the changes of the User Management functionalities of IS 6.0.0.

 ### Admin Forced Password Reset
-Identity Server 5.12.0, comes with a new configuration to specify the password reset code validity period for the admin initiated password reset flow.
+Identity Server 6.0.0, comes with a new configuration to specify the password reset code validity period for the admin initiated password reset flow.

 In earlier versions of the Identity Server, a single configuration was used to govern the code validity period of all password reset flows.
 The configuration used in the earlier versions of IS was the ```ExpiryTime``` in the ```identity.xml``` file.
 This property not only affects the admin initiated password reset flow but also some other password reset flows.

-Updating the ```ExpiryTime``` of the ```identity.xml``` file does not affect admin initiated password reset flow in IS 5.12.0.
+Updating the ```ExpiryTime``` of the ```identity.xml``` file does not affect admin initiated password reset flow in IS 6.0.0.
 This is because usually the code of admin initiated password reset flow is expected to have a longer validity period than the other flows.
 Therefore  If you need to update the code validity period of this add the following configuration to the ```deployment.toml``` file.

 ``` js
 [identity_mgt.password_reset_by_admin]